Error code: In automobiles

-Error codes in automobiles indicate to a driver or car mechanic what is wrong with a vehicle before repairs are initiated.
-A car is liable to display as many fault codes as possible on a diagnostic scanner, depending on the state of the engine system.
+Error codes in automobiles, sometimes referred to as trouble codes, indicate to a driver or car mechanic what is wrong with a vehicle before repairs are initiated.

 In vehicles with CAN buses, error codes are often five-digit codes that pinpoint a particular car fault.
 Car owners can make use of an on-board diagnostics scanner or an owner's manual to identify the meaning of a trouble code.
 Five-digit diagnostic trouble codes typically consist of one letter and four numbers (e.g. P0123).